Self Isolation Support Grant

 If your application is successful

 If you meet all the eligibility criteria you will receive a grant of £500 which will be paid into your bank account.
-In cases where a child is required to isolate, payment can only be made to one person.
+In cases where a child or a person being cared for is required to isolate, payment can only be made to one person.

 As a Self - Isolation Support Grant is conditional on earned income HMRC have confirmed the grant is taxable.